publiccodenet/about/activities/codebase-stewardship-assesment/criteria-for-codebase-stewardship.md

 ---
 type: Resource
+redirect_from:
+    - activities/codebase-stewardship/criteria-for-codebase-stewardship
 ---

 # Assessing existing codebases

-During the assess phase in the [codebase stewardship lifecycle](lifecycle.md), the Foundation for Public Code staff and a codebase's current maintainers evaluate whether a codebase is ready and suitable for incubation.
+During the assess phase in the [codebase stewardship lifecycle](../codebase-stewardship/lifecycle.md), the Foundation for Public Code staff and a codebase's current maintainers evaluate whether a codebase is ready and suitable for incubation.
 They do this by checking it against:

 * the stewardship feasibility criteria on this page
 * the [Standard for Public Code](https://standard.publiccode.net/)